Joseph-Pepe/Microservices/README.md

   --set-env-vars SPRING_DATASOURCE_PASSWORD=your_cloud_password
 ```

-Step 3: Deploy API Gateway to Cloud RunOnce the vector-api deploys, take its generated cloud HTTPS URL (e.g., https://vector-api-xyz.a.run.app) and update your Gateway's routing configuration.
+Step 3: Deploy API Gateway to Cloud Run

+Once the vector-api deploys, take its generated cloud HTTPS URL (e.g., https://vector-api-xyz.a.run.app) and update your Gateway's routing configuration.
 Then deploy the gateway:

 ```
 cd api-gateway